Larry-Gan/PCSTaxToolV2/README.md

 ### **Changes:**

-Give a general overview of which files you changed and what changes you made to them
+Give a general overview of which files you changed and what changes you made to them.

 Go into more detail about what changes were made to every file.
-Also talk about any assumptions you made while making the changes
+Also talk about any assumptions you made while making the changes.

 ### **Testing:**